International Music Chart: Harry Styles' "As It Was" Leads

-Latto’s “Big Energy” rises one spot to number 9, while Tion Wayne and LA Roux’s “IFTX” leads the chart from behind.
+George Ezra’s “Green Green Grass” debuts at number 9, while Latto’s “Big Energy” leads the chart from behind.

 See the list: